 Wills Point ISD has a no charge policy for meals.

 Pre K- 1st grade will use the biometrics system.
 2nd- 6th grade students will go through the breakfast/lunch line and enter their pin number into a key pad at the cashier stand.
-If a student does not have their money they must see the cafeteria manager before getting a tray.
+If a student does not have their money, they must see the cafeteria manager before getting a tray.

 Breakfast serving time starts at 7:15am – 7:45am.